 - It must include all female and male offspring.
 Council will then record all offspring and issue the animal owner with sale of progeny form for each animal.

 - The animal owner must complete the applicable 'Sale of Progeny form' for the relevant animal upon each sale and then supply Council and any offspring purchasers with a completed copy within 2 weeks of the sale.

 - The purchaser is supplied with a signed veterinarian surgeon certificate for the cat or dog stating that desexing is likely to be a serious risk to the health of the animal; or

-- The cat or dog is under 22 weeks of age and the purchaser is given a veterinary surgeons voucher to have the cat or dog desexed; or
+- The cat or dog is under 22 weeks of age and the purchaser is given a veterinary surgeons voucher (paid in full) to have the cat or dog desexed; or

 - The purchaser is a member of a registered show association and the supply is for the purpose of showing or exhibiting; or

 - The cat or dog is given to a person who does not reside within the Fraser Coast region.

 If you would like further information, please contact Council's Customer Service Centre on 1300 79 49 29.